The Sin That Cannot Be Forgiven

 They had denied the work of the Holy Spirit.

-The evidence was before them—literally, face-to-face—with them.
+The evidence was before them—literally, face-to-face.
 They had seen Jesus’s miracles.
 He had performed thousands of them.
 They had heard His sermons.
 They had heard Him tell parables.
 They had talked with witnesses who had been the beneficiaries of His healing ministry.
 There was a mountain of evidence, pointing to the fact that Jesus actually was “the Christ, the Son of the Living God.”
 The long-awaited Messiah had come.
 God was standing there, in front of them, face-to-face, but they didn’t believe it.
 Instead, they rejected Him.
 Again.
 They said He was not the Messiah, thus He was not The Way.
 They proclaimed Him to be a deceiver instead of The Truth.
 They said He worked under the auspices of Satan, the progenitor of eternal death, instead of being The Life.
 In essence, they had rejected and concluded that Jesus was not God and that His words were not true.
 The opposite was allegedly the truth, according to their reasoning.

 When a person does this, what else can be done for him or her?
 It’s like a person who is handed the cure for their disease, but they see it as evil and throw it away.
-Oh, they try other remedies that don’t work and go to other doctors who cannot heal, but that one tried and true cure?
+Instead, they try other remedies that don’t work and go to other doctors who cannot heal, but that one tried and true cure?
 They reject it as ineffective and thus useless.
 They have reasoned together in their human arrogance and determined the cure to be false.

 Or this same person does not take the cure because he or she does not believe an illness exists.
 So, they reject the cure for themselves because they are “healthy.”